As you begin the process of selecting a boarding school for your child, keep the following ten items in mind.

-1. Submit the application before the deadline.
+1. Submit your application before the deadline.

-2. Give recommendation forms out early.
+2. Give recommendation forms to your child's teachers early.

-3. Schedule testing well before the deadlines.
+3. Schedule testing a month or more before the deadlines.

 4. Speak to coaches a year in advance if applying for a team sport.

 If you are angling for a position for your child on a varsity team, start that process as early as you can.
 Eighteen months out is not too soon.
 Develop relationships with the coaching staff so that you know what they can offer your child when the time comes.
 Don't assume that every school excels in every sports offering.
 There are many variables.
 Some schools are well-known for their hockey programs; other schools have first-class swimming programs.
 If your child needs and expects a very high level of training and time in a particular sport, do your due diligence well in advance and do it carefully.

 5. Apply for financial aid well in advance.